Is CLIP ideal? No. Can we fix it? Yes!: Rescuing the CLIP Latent Space

 \subsection{Performance Evaluation}

 We compare our method against a range of models which utilize a joint vision-language embedding space.
-Namely: CLIP from OpenAI \cite{radford_learning_2021} and OpenCLIP \cite{cherti2023reproducible}, NegCLIP \cite{yuksekgonul_when_2023} which is a finetuned version of OpenCLIP with mined hard negatives from all of COCO-train, Coca \cite{yu2022coca} which is an image-text encoder-decoder model trained with contrastive and captioning loss , and BLIP \cite{BLIP_li} which bootstraps noisy web scraped data with synthetic, filtered captions.
+Namely: CLIP from OpenAI \cite{radford_learning_2021} and OpenCLIP \cite{cherti2023reproducible}, NegCLIP \cite{yuksekgonul_when_2023} which is a finetuned version of OpenCLIP with mined hard negatives, Coca \cite{yu2022coca} which is an image-text encoder-decoder model trained with contrastive and captioning loss, SigLIP \cite{zhai_sigmoid_2023} which uses a sigmoid loss in lieu of cross entropy, and BLIP \cite{BLIP_li} which bootstraps noisy web scraped data with synthetic, filtered captions.
 The models are evaluated on datasets of three categories: CLEVR-bind \cite{lewis_does_2024}, a composite form of Natural Colors Dataset (NCD) \cite{anwar_image_2024} per \cite{yamada_when_2024}, and VG\_attribution from Attribute, Relation, Order (ARO) \cite{yuksekgonul_when_2023} for attribute binding; WhatsUp, COCO-QA, and VG-QA \cite{kamath_whats_2023} for spatial relationships and localization; and NegBench \cite{alhamoud_vision-language_2025} for negation.
 Table \ref{tab:model_comparison} shows the results.

 Our method significantly outperforms CLIP-like baselines, likely due to the increased dimensionality of DCSMs, which replace scalar cosine similarity with a dense topological map.
-Specifically, patch indices on the image embedding axis store spatial information, while the token indices on the text embedding axis preserve the semantic ordering.
+Specifically, patch indices on the image axis store spatial information, while the token indices on the text axis preserve the semantic ordering.
 DCSMs trained on COCO outperform the baselines across all datasets except on VG-attribution \cite{yuksekgonul_when_2023}, where NegCLIP benefits from similar hard negatives.
-Improvements on NegBench are lower, likely due to the data gap between our templated training captions and the natural language captions of this evaluation set.
+Improvements on NegBench are lower, likely due to the data gap between our templated training captions and the natural language captions.

 Notably, our model generalizes well to unseen attribute, spatial, and negation concepts despite the limited training set.
 In particular, our model is only trained on templated two-object captions but works well for single object captions on CLEVR-bind and subsets of COCO and VG-spatial.
 This suggests the downstream network learns syntactic patterns rather than overfitting to the training templates.
 Beyond performance gains, DCSMs offer greater interpretability.
 Unlike naive CLIP embeddings whose actual values can be arbitrary, DCSMs are human interpretable (see Fig.~\ref{fig:densemap-empirical}), which makes downstream usage more intuitive.